Sunday, May 28, 2017

 The rise to fame was so meteoric, Joe and duck sidekick Goo Goo soon inspired official toys.

-It is just as well that Penner's duck-lovin' innocent did NOT meet the anarchic and up-to-no-good duo of Bobby Clark & Paul McCullough, as demonstrated this closing scene from Everything's Ducky (1934), which cements Clark & McCullough's rep as the darkest and disturbing of movie comedy teams in talkies, as Kalem's grotesque "Ham & Bud" easily take the "most despicable duo" crown in silents.
+It is just as well that Penner's wide-eyed duck lovin' innocent did NOT meet the anarchic and up-to-no-good duo of Bobby Clark & Paul McCullough during his stretch making movies for RKO, as demonstrated by this closing scene from Everything's Ducky (1934), which cements C&McC's rep as the darkest and disturbing of movie comedy teams in talkies, as Kalem's grotesque "Ham & Bud" easily take the "most despicable duo" crown in silents.

-While Penner's comic approach is not easy to describe or categorize, this writer finds the "wanna buy a duck" man, especially on the Baker's Broadcast series, quite funny in a musical sense, based in the sound and dynamics of his voice and offbeat nuances of his comic timing.
-For a couple of years, Joe was a smash hit, cheering up radio audiences across the country during the worst days of the Great Depression.
-For more on Joe Penner, check out The Joe Penner Project.
+For a couple of years, Joe Penner, especially as the star of Baker's Broadcast, was a smash hit, cheering up radio audiences across the country during the darkest days of the Great Depression.
+For more info on Joe, check out The Joe Penner Project.

 Friday, May 12, 2017